-The boy told the papers that he wasn’t really sure what he had seen, just that it had appeared “part human” and had “long hair hanging about it’s body”.
+The boy told the papers that he wasn’t really sure what he had seen.
+Just that it had appeared “part human” and had “long hair hanging about it’s body”.
 The next day a group of three men were standing on the cliffs at Bre Pen above the same beach.
 They were perhaps on the look out for those flashing shadows in the water which meant there was a shoal of pilchards to be caught.
-But it wasn’t fish that they saw, there was
+But it wasn’t fish that they saw.
+There was

 something rather odd on the rocks below.
 Later they recalled to the reporter from the West Briton that there were 3 of them, sitting together on a rock, just off shore.
 Mermaids.

 So what did they see over those long summer days nearly 200 years ago?
-Mermaid sightings are not confided to the rural Cornwall, the legend of half humans, half fish creatures appear in mythology all over the world from Asia to Africa and beyond.
-Mermaids are one of those universal human mystery stories like vampires and sea monsters and these myths date back at least 2000 years to the legend of Era, the Babylonian god.
-We are all also familiar with Triton, not that I am suggesting that that is what the men of Mawgan Porth saw.
+Mermaid sightings are not confided to the rural Cornwall.
+The legend of half humans, half fish creatures appear in mythology all over the world from Asia to Africa and beyond.
+Mermaids are one of those universal human mystery stories.
+Like vampires and sea monsters and these myths date back at least 2000 years to the legend of Era, the Babylonian god.
+We are all also familiar with Triton.
+Not that I am suggesting that that is what the men of Mawgan Porth saw.

-What I do find odd is that the excepted explanation for mermaid sightings is that people have foolishly mistaken a seal or some other water creature for something more extraordinary.
-Somehow that doesn’t sit well in this case, the men were in a group, they were, if not fishermen, people who lived by the sea and should have been familiar with its wildlife.
-Add this to the fact that the sightings happened over 3 days and they claim to have watched the ‘mermaids’ for prolonged periods and it all seems a bit fishy!
+What I do find odd is that the excepted explanation for mermaid sightings is that people have foolishly mistaken a seal.
+Or some other water creature for something more extraordinary.
+Somehow that doesn’t sit well in this case.
+The men were in a group, they were, if not fishermen, people who lived by the sea and should have been familiar with its wildlife.
+Add this to the fact that the sightings happened over 3 days.
+And they claim to have watched the ‘mermaids’ for prolonged periods and it all seems a bit fishy!

 Folklore concerning mermaids has evolved over the centuries.
 Not all the stories were of beautiful maidens wearing oyster-shells bras and combing their long blonde hair with a friendly sea urchin as this 19th century drawing perfectly illustrates.

-The tale of the Sirens who’s song lured men and ships to their doom is frighteningly dark and plays on our fear of the wild unknown ocean.
+The tale of the Sirens who’s song lured men and ships to their doom is frighteningly dark.
+It plays on our fear of the wild unknown ocean.

 Strangely the stories of Merfolk still persist to this day, just Goggle mermaid sightings and see what pops up!

-Sadly my walk didn’t bear fruit, there was nothing to see, no mermaids, just the odd surfer.
+Sadly my walk didn’t bear fruit, there was nothing to see.
+No mermaids, just the odd surfer.
 Maybe next time.